A financial emergency or a simple inconvenience?

 Seriously?!

-Luckily for us, dinner for the kids that evening was already done and I was trying to reheat my plate.
-Needless to say, we spent the next few hours researching microwaves.
+We spent the next few hours researching microwaves.
 We looked at different brands, the range of technology on offer, countless reviews and pricing.
 We agreed on how much we were willing to spend on our new appliance and that was that.

 The next day, my husband went off to the nearest electrical goods store and picked up our new microwave.